Newlin Mill Complex: Miller's house

 Built in 1739 of stone, it is adjacent to the south side of the mill.
 There are two rooms on each of the two floors, with a fireplace in each room, and a beehive oven attached to the kitchen.
 A third story was added about 1860 and removed during a restoration in the 1960s.
 This house should not be confused with the Newlin Miller's House about 12 mi north in West Whiteland Township which was built in the early 19th century by William Newlin and listed separately in the National Register of Historic Places.

 Trimble House

+(The image shown is of the main office, and not the Trimble House.)
 This house was built into the hill above the mill and the miller's house in 1742, also with four rooms.
 It was expanded by 1765 to accommodate William Trimble's growing family.
 It has nine fireplaces, a 53 foot deep well and much of the original flooring, woodwork, doors, and hardware.
 The Newlin Foundation bought the house in 1998 and it is used as a private residence.